ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 Along with monthly financial support, you will also need an amount of money on top of that when starting life in Japan.
 Here is an example of some initial costs:

 * Flight to Japan
-* Initial fees for moving into an apartment (this can cost anywhere from an extra 2 to 4 months worth of rent!)
+* Initial fees for moving into an apartment (this can cost anywhere from an extra 2 to 4 months worth of rent)
 * Furnature & appliances (and any devices such as a Japan-compatible mobile phone if you don't already have one)

 These costs will vary depending on the cost of your rent and how much they require as a deposit.